FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

-Going back to Mega Pyroar, let us recount the positives: the ability to outpace most things with a **high speed stat**, and the ability to **stack multipliers** in service of doing **tremendous Fire-type damage**.
+Thinking back to Mega Pyroar, let's recount the positives: the ability to outpace most things with a **high speed stat**, and the ability to **stack multipliers** in service of doing **tremendous Fire-type damage**.
 The drawback, of course, was needing to **commit the once-per-game Mega Evolution** in exchange.
-Surprisingly, base-form "Baby" Charizard is able to achieve similar things with a much lower opportunity cost!
+Surprisingly, base-form "baby" Charizard is able to achieve similar things with a much lower opportunity cost!

-With **Choice Scarf** and **maximum Speed investment**, Charizard hits a blistering **final Speed stat of 250**, and with **Solar Power** active, it hits a **final Special Attack Stat of 241** which is even 10 points higher than Modest Mega Charizard-Y!
-This Charizard *soars* past almost everything else in the game, and people really do not expect this at all.
+With **Choice Scarf** and **maximum Speed investment**, base Charizard hits a blistering **final Speed stat of 250**, and with **Solar Power** active, it hits a **final Special Attack stat of 241**, which is actually 10 points higher than Modest Mega Charizard-Y!
+This Charizard *soars* past almost everything else in the game, and most players don't expect this at all.

 This element of surprise is a fantastic weapon.
 According to the in-game stats, only **0.1% of Charizards are holding this item**, compared to **over 93% of them holding a Mega Stone**.
-Thus, when your opponent sees Charizard on team preview with no supporting Tailwind-setter, they will intuitively expect that any of their Pokemon which can outpace Charizard's unboosted base-100 Speed stat will be able to threaten it before it can move.
+Thus, when your opponent sees Charizard on team preview with no supporting Tailwind-setter, they will intuitively expect that any of their mons which can outpace Charizard's unboosted base-100 Speed stat will be able to threaten it before it can move.
 They will also anticpate that is will be your Mega Evolution, and thus your most valuable piece, making them index incredibly hard on taking it down.
 They will send out leads like Choice Scarf Rotom and Mega Raichu, thinking that they can strike you first for super-effective damage.

 They are *wrong*.
 Prey on their conditioning and **seize the moment by inflicting a Helping-Hand-Solar-Power-Sun-Boosted Heat Wave upon them**.
 Even if you don't get a double knockout, you will have undoubtedly done severe damage to their team.
 And if they *do* take you down you in exchange, well, that's fine.
-You have likely traded up, because **you still have your Mega in the back**, and she matches up very well against things which resist Fire-type damage.
+You have likely traded favorably, because **you still have your Mega in the back**, and she matches up very well against things which resist Fire-type damage.
 We'll get to her later.

 ### Possible Alterations

-This Charizard runs the **Timid nature** to assure that it is the fastest thing on the field, but it's possible that **Modest nature** would still let you be fast enough while getting a little bit more damage on the board.
+This Charizard runs the **Timid nature** to assure that it is the fastest thing on the field, but it's possible that **Modest nature** would still let you be fast *enough* while getting a little bit more damage on the board.
 I ran a few calculations and didn't see anything that suddenly became an OHKO, so I left it at that, but feel free to experiment further.

 ### Offensive Calcs To Know
 * 32 SpA Solar Power Charizard Ancient Power vs. 2 HP  / 0 SpD Mega Charizard Y in Sun: 164-196 (105.8 - 126.4%) -- guaranteed OHKO
 * 32 SpA Solar Power Charizard Helping Hand Heat Wave vs. 32 HP  / 2 SpD Mega Staraptor in Sun: 195-229 (101.5 - 119.2%) -- guaranteed OHKO
+* 32 SpA Solar Power Charizard Helping Hand Heat Wave vs. 32 HP  / 12 SpD Farigiraf in Sun: 213-252 (93.8 - 111%) -- 62.5% chance to OHKO
-* 32 SpA Solar Power Charizard Weather Ball (100 BP Fire) vs. 32 HP  / 0 SpD Mega Raichu Y in Sun: 205-243 (122.7 - 145.5%) -- guaranteed OHKO`
+* 32 SpA Solar Power Charizard Weather Ball (100 BP Fire) vs. 32 HP  / 0 SpD Mega Raichu Y in Sun: 205-243 (122.7 - 145.5%) -- guaranteed OHKO
-* 32 SpA Solar Power Charizard Weather Ball (100 BP Fire) vs. 32 HP  / 0 SpD Mega Gengar in Sun: 177-208 (105.9 - 124.5%) -- guaranteed OHKO`
+* 32 SpA Solar Power Charizard Weather Ball (100 BP Fire) vs. 32 HP  / 0 SpD Mega Gengar in Sun: 177-208 (105.9 - 124.5%) -- guaranteed OHKO

 <hr class="hr-half">